Bosco1020/InvenStory/README.md

 ### Architecture Overview
 InvenStory is a web pased application developed in Javascript.
 It's a React single page application, with a back-end REFTful API that connects to a MongoDB database.

-For futher details, please find the project proposal document.
+For futher details, please find the InvenStory project proposal PDF.